-Fatherly put together this guide to help make managing these relationships easier.
+To provide more context and a lot more advice, Fatherly put together this guide to help make managing these relationships easier.
 You might be wondering how to deal with in-laws you hate or ones you feel hate you.
 Maybe your in-laws are overbearing, or you’re anxious about get-togethers during the holidays.
 It happens.
-We’ve talked to therapists and relationship experts to figure out how you can keep yourself from losing your mind when it comes to in-laws.
-Here’s where to start.
+We’ve talked to therapists and experts to offer guidance in resolving tricky issues and having the best relationship possible with your in-laws.